Lou mei

 Lou mei is the Cantonese name given to dishes made by braising in a sauce known as a master stock or lou sauce (滷水 (lou5 seoi2) or 滷汁 (lou5 zap1)).
-The dish is known as lǔ wèi 滷味 in Taiwan.
+The dish is known as lǔ wèi (滷味) in Taiwan.

 Lou mei can be made from meat, offal, and other off-cuts.
-The most common varieties are beef, pork, duck and chicken.
-A vegan meat analogue, zaai lou mei, made with wheat gluten, is commonly found in Hong Kong.
-Lou mei originates in Southern China, is a core part of Hokkien and Teochew cuisine, and is widely available in China and Taiwan with many regional varieties.
-Selections vary greatly among overseas Chinatowns often depending on the immigrant mix.
+The most common varieties are beef, pork, duck and chicken as well as meat alternatives.
+For example, zaai lou mei, made with wheat gluten, is commonly found in Hong Kong.
+Lou mei is a core part of Hokkien and Teochew cuisine, and is widely available in regions with such populations.

 Lou mei can be served cold or hot.
 Cold lou mei is often served with a side of hot braising liquid for immediate mixing.
 Hot lou mei is often served directly from the pot of braising liquid.